-Educator discusses free preschool program coming to Martin University
+Educator discusses free preschool program at Martin University

 Martin University offers free preschool program